deepinv/deepinv/docs/source/user_guide/training/loss.rst

 Adversarial losses train a generator network by jointly training with an additional discriminator network in a minimax game.
 These can be adapted to various flavours of GAN, e.g. WGAN, LSGAN, by passing in a custom :class:`discriminator metric <DiscriminatorMetric>`.
 We implement various popular (supervised and unsupervised) adversarial training frameworks below.

+Discriminators are trained inside the adversarial losses by passing in a optimizer.
+Alternatively, a pretrained discriminator can be used to just train the generator.

-See :ref:`adversarial` for more details, and see :ref:`sphx_glr_auto_examples_adversarial-learning_demo_gan_imaging.py` for examples.
+See :ref:`sphx_glr_auto_examples_adversarial-learning_demo_gan_imaging.py` for examples.
-The base class for generators is :class:`deepinv.loss.adversarial.GeneratorLoss` and for discriminators is :class:`deepinv.loss.adversarial.DiscriminatorLoss`.

 .. list-table:: Adversarial Losses Overview
    :header-rows: 1

-   * - Generator Loss
+   * - Loss
-     - Discriminator Loss
      - Description
+   * - :class:`AdversarialLoss <deepinv.loss.adversarial.AdversarialLoss>`
+     - Base adversarial loss
-   * - :class:`SupAdversarialGeneratorLoss <deepinv.loss.adversarial.SupAdversarialGeneratorLoss>`
+   * - :class:`SupAdversarialLoss <deepinv.loss.adversarial.SupAdversarialLoss>`
-     - :class:`SupAdversarialDiscriminatorLoss <deepinv.loss.adversarial.SupAdversarialDiscriminatorLoss>`
      - Supervised adversarial loss
-   * - :class:`UnsupAdversarialGeneratorLoss <deepinv.loss.adversarial.UnsupAdversarialGeneratorLoss>`
+   * - :class:`UnsupAdversarialLoss <deepinv.loss.adversarial.UnsupAdversarialLoss>`
-     - :class:`UnsupAdversarialDiscriminatorLoss <deepinv.loss.adversarial.UnsupAdversarialDiscriminatorLoss>`
      - Unsupervised adversarial loss
-   * - :class:`MultiOperatorUnsupAdversarialGeneratorLoss <deepinv.loss.adversarial.MultiOperatorUnsupAdversarialGeneratorLoss>`
+   * - :class:`MultiOperatorUnsupAdversarialLoss <deepinv.loss.adversarial.MultiOperatorUnsupAdversarialLoss>`
-     - :class:`MultiOperatorUnsupAdversarialDiscriminatorLoss <deepinv.loss.adversarial.MultiOperatorUnsupAdversarialDiscriminatorLoss>`
      - Multi-operator unsupervised adversarial loss
-   * - :class:`UAIRGeneratorLoss <deepinv.loss.adversarial.UAIRGeneratorLoss>`
+   * - :class:`UAIRGeneratorLoss <deepinv.loss.adversarial.UAIRLoss>`
-     - :class:`UAIRDiscriminatorLoss <deepinv.loss.adversarial.UAIRGeneratorLoss>`
      - Unsupervised reconstruction & adversarial loss.